Learning Outcomes Assessment

 Students graduating from MS in Finance Management (FM) will be able to:

-• Demonstrate expert level understanding of major theories and concepts of Finance Management including international finance and securities, commercial banking and lending, investments to real estate and stock market to make informed business management decisions (MSFM PLO1).
+• Evaluate and synthesize major theories and concepts in Finance Management, including international finance, securities, commercial banking, lending, and diverse investment markets, to formulate informed strategic business decisions (MSFM PLO1).

-• Develop and exhibit effective narrative communications, and present reports and findings, orally or in written form to diverse professional audiences (MSFM PLO5).
+• Create and deliver effective communications, articulating findings and recommendations both orally and in writing to diverse professional audiences (MSFM PLO5).

 DBA Program Learning Outcomes (DBA PLOs)